Disgaea 2

 is a tactical role-playing game developed and published by Nippon Ichi Software for the PlayStation 2 video game console.
 Disgaea 2 is the sequel to 2003's Disgaea: Hour of Darkness and was released for the PlayStation 2.
 It is also the predecessor to Disgaea 3: Absence of Justice for the PlayStation 3.

-Unlike Nippon Ichi's previous games, Disgaea 2 is on DVD-ROM and has an animated opening movie.
+Unlike Nippon Ichi's previous games and the Japanese and European releases of Disgaea: Hour of Darkness, Disgaea 2 is on DVD-ROM and has an animated opening movie.